Erin Caughman, PT, DPT, Director of Physical Therapy

 IMG_0822.jpg

-Marian Becker, PT, DPT
+Marian Durie, PT, DPT

-Marian attended the University of South Florida in Tampa, Florida where she completed her undergraduate degree and her Doctor of Physical Therapy.
-She discovered her love of working with children when she completed her pediatric clinical rotation in graduate school at Lakeland Regional Hospitalโ€™s outpatient pediatric clinic.
-She has previously worked in another private practice outpatient pediatric clinic and has experience treating a variety of diagnoses such as torticollis, developmental delay, cerebral palsy, ASD, Down Syndrome, and toe-walking.
-She is passionate about helping children reach their full potential.
+Marian was originally born in Austin, Texas but eventually moved to Florida where she grew up.
+She attended the University of South Florida in Tampa, Florida where she completed her undergraduate degree in Cell and Molecular Biology followed by her Doctorate of Physical Therapy.
+She has always enjoyed working with children but really discovered her passion for it when she completed her pediatric clinical rotation in graduate school at Lakeland Regional Hospital’s outpatient pediatric clinic.
+She started her PT career in pediatrics following graduation and hasn’t looked back!
+She previously worked in a private practice pediatric clinic in Florida before deciding to relocate to the Atlanta area in 2020.
+She has experience treating a variety of diagnoses such as torticollis, developmental delay, cerebral palsy, ASD, Down Syndrome, and toe-walking.
+She is passionate about helping children reach their full potential and having fun while doing it!

-Amy Stinnett, PT, DPT
+Amy Dobbs, PT, DPT

 Amy graduated with a Bachelor's in Exercise and Sport Science from The University of Georgia.
 She then went on to obtain her Doctorate in Physical Therapy degree from Georgia State University in 2022.
-Amy has worked a year and a half in the outpatient pediatric setting as well as the outpatient orthopedic/sports medicine setting.
+Amy has worked for 2 years in the outpatient pediatric setting as well as the outpatient orthopedic/sports medicine setting.
 Amy has experience working with children with a variety of diagnoses such as developmental delay, torticollis, toe walking, Autism Spectrum Disorder, congenital heart disorders, Down Syndrome, Cerebral Palsy, sports injuries, and musculoskeletal conditions.
 She also gained experience in aquatic physical therapy for children with cerebral palsy.
 Amy strives to create new challenges and a fun atmosphere for all of her patients in order to become their best self.
 Amy enjoys playing pickleball, mountain biking, watching The Dawgs play, and spending time with her family!